 Apart from shortening your links for you and making you appear cleaner on social media, Bitly also lets you keep track of the clicks your links receive through its dashboard.

-This way, you can see which platforms are bringing in the most engagement and giving the most Return On Effort, through which, you can optimize your promotions in the most effective way possible.
+This way, you can see which platforms are bringing in the most engagement and giving the most Return On Effort.
+Through this, you can optimize your promotions in the most effective way possible.

 Make Social Media Work for you in 2020

-Social media marketing in 2020 is going to be a lot more competitive and with each passing year, this trend will rise.
+Social media marketing in 2020 is indeed going to be a lot more competitive.
+Also, with each passing year, this trend will rise.
 As a small business or someone who is just getting into social media marketing, it can be quite scary.